QuentinRa/blog.quentinra.dev/tools/markdown/index.md

 _________________
 ```

-You may be able to use checkbox
+You may be able to use a checkbox

 ```markdown
 * [ ] not checked
 * [x] checked
 ```

-And you can do comments with one of theses
+And you can do comments with one of these
 syntax

 ```markdown